 - a.
-Courses, including sandwich courses, at publicly funded institutions where a student spends a significant time during the year away from his or her institution (i.e. where periods of full-time study are in aggregate less than 10 weeks) will be £680. - b.
-Courses of continuing initial teacher training at publicly funded institutions: £680, unless the course is partly full-time and the periods of full-time study aggregate to more than 10 weeks in the relevant year. - c.
+Courses, including sandwich courses, at publicly funded institutions where a student spends a significant time during the year away from his or her institution (i.e. where periods of full-time study are in aggregate less than 10 weeks) will be £680 in England or £700 in Northern Ireland. - b.
+Courses of continuing initial teacher training at publicly funded institutions: £680 in England or £700 in Northern Ireland unless the course is partly full-time and the periods of full-time study aggregate to more than 10 weeks in the relevant year. - c.
 Courses at the Guildhall School of Music and Drama: £5,030. - d.
 Courses at Heythrop College: £2,465.

-"old system" students attending courses at Guildhall School of Music and Drama and Heythrop will not be eligible for a fee contribution loan.
+Old system students attending courses at Guildhall School of Music and Drama and Heythrop will not be eligible for a fee contribution loan.